yashraj163-hue/kubernetes/README.md

 ```

 -after examination the actual problem seems to be `precision`
+Notes:

+This is a library limitation, not a panic or crash.

+NewQuantity should be used for known int64 values as a workaround.

+Current Status

+No patch applied yet; investigation only.

+Master branch is unaffected.

+CEL validation fails for these high values due to the same limitation.

 //i am running all tests directly here since this is not master branch and i want to work directly with the codebase